superrob/Sculpto/README.md

 - **POST** /gcode_file

 Looks for the field *gcode_file_path* and opens the file through *open*.
 Should be possible to trigger printing on network paths!
 Though not possible without editing the config for the **PrinterAPI** as it contains a sanitycheck.
-The check prevents the hotend staying hot, stopping any prints not started through the Sculpto web app.
+The check prevents the hotend staying hot, stopping any prints not started through the Sculpto App.

 - **POST** /stop_print